instant-labs/instant-bandit/pages/docs/internals/how-it-works.md

   ]
 }
 ```
-These probabilities are used by the component to select which variant to show to a new user.
+These probabilities are used by the component to select which variant to show to a new visitor.
 In this experiment, a new visitor has an 80% chance of seeing the variant `button-blue`.

 Probabilities are computed by the [MAB algorithm](./multi-armed-bandits.md) based on the conversion rate of the variant and are updated continuously.